netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

     :::info

     There will be cases in which the firewall restricts network access.
-In those cases, you need to whitelist the `app.netdata.cloud` domain to be able to see your nodes in Netdata Cloud.
+In those cases, you need to whitelist `api.netdata.cloud` and `mqtt.netdata.cloud` domains to be able to see your nodes in Netdata Cloud.
     If you can't whitelist domains in your firewall, you can whitelist the IPs that the above command will produce, but keep in mind that they can change without any notice.

     :::